isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        "data": "2, 3/4",
    }

-Another possible "space" value is "s46-v4v6bind", to include this option in the S46 IPv4/IPv6 Address Binding option.
+Another possible ``space`` value is "s46-v4v6bind", to include this option in the S46 IPv4/IPv6 Address Binding option.

 Note that the second value in the example above specifies the PSID and PSID-length fields in the format of PSID/PSID length.
-This is equivalent to the values of PSID-len=4 and PSID=12288 conveyed in the S46 Port Parameters option.
+This is equivalent to the values of "PSID-len=4" and "PSID=12288" conveyed in the S46 Port Parameters option.

 .. _dhcp6-custom-options: